Camping is one of the best ways to enjoy the outdoors.

 There’s no such thing as over planning when it comes to setting up for a camping trip, otherwise, you may find yourself making a soggy trek home after you’ve forgotten your rain tarp.
 Whether you looking for a camping site to hike into or want something a little bit closer to your car and your comfort zone, there is no shortage of places to camp around the world, all it takes is a little exploration to help you find the best place for your home away from home.

 So pitch your tent or set up your camping hammock in the wilderness and settle in to listen to nature say goodnight.
-Or, head out to your favorite camp and bring along a portable air conditioner.
+Or, head out to your favorite camp and bring along a solar generator and a portable air conditioner.
 Either way, you may find yourself never wanting to leave.